honestbank/kp/docs/docs/examples/end-to-end.md

 ---

 # End to end setup
-Setup with a http server that takes incoming message, produces message into Kafka and processes messages multiple times with failure before passing at the end.
+In this example, we're setting up an example project that:
+- has tracing enabled
+- exposes an endpoint to collect user data
+- creates and produces message into Kafka
+- processes messages 6 times while simulating a failure condition
+- simulates a succeeding condition at the end

 ### Enable tracing across entire binary {#enable-tracing}
 While KP produces spans, it has no knowledge on where the spans need to be sent and in which format.
 We expect libary user to set that up.